-The Third Man Museum is one of Vienna’s hidden treasures.
-You can learn about the history of Vienna, and the movie itself.
+The Third Man Museum is one of Vienna’s hidden treasures – an unmissable opportunity to learn about the history of the city and the movie.

-The woman at the entrance seems delighted to see me.
-Having sold me a ticket, she rises from her seat and accompanies me to the first room of the museum, highlighted key exhibits.
+At the entrance, the woman selling tickets seems delighted to see me.
+Having sold me a ticket, she rises from her seat and accompanies me to the first room of the museum, highlighting key exhibits.

 The “Third Man Museum” in Vienna’s 4th District (Pressgasse 25) is one of the finest small museums in the city.
 Interested in the film?
 Want to know more about post-WW2 Viennese history?
 Want to see what obsession can achieve?